cardano-scaling/hydra-doom/README.md

 nix run
 ```

+The browser session will be available at `localhost:3000`.

 ## Persistent sessions

 If we want to keep using the same key and remote node configuration between runs, set the `PERSISTENT_SESSION=true` variable in the `.env` file before starting the dev web server.